 - Reynolds, R.W., N.A.
 Rayner, T.M.
 Smith, D.C.
 Stokes, and W. Wang.
 2002.
 An improved in situ and satellite SST analysis for climate.
 J. Climate 15, 1609-1625, doi:10.1175/1520-0442(2002)015<1609:AIISAS>2.0.CO;2.

 - Reynolds, R.W., and T.M.
 Smith.
 1994.
 Improved global sea surface temperature analyses.
 J. Climate 7, 929-948, doi:10.1175/1520-0442(1994)007<0929:IGSSTA>2.0.CO;2

 - Smith, T.M., R.W.
 Reynolds, R.E.
 Livesay, and D.C.
 Stokes.
 1996.
 Reconstruction of historical sea surface temperature using empirical orthogonal functions.
 J. Climate 9, 1403-1420.

-CITE AS: Hansen, J.E., R. Ruedy, M. Sato, and K. Lo.
-2013.
+CITE AS: The GISTEMP Team: Schmidt, G., R. Ruedy, A. Persin, M. Sato, and K. Lo.
+2016.
 NASA GISS Surface Temperature (GISTEMP) Analysis.
 In Trends: A Compendium of Data on Global Change.
 Carbon Dioxide Information Analysis Center, Oak Ridge National Laboratory, U.S. Department of Energy, Oak Ridge, Tenn., U.S.A. doi: 10.3334/CDIAC/cli.001